Medical Billing Services in North Carolina

 How does North Carolina Medicaid Managed Care (NC Medicaid Transformation) affect billing?

-North Carolina transitioned to Medicaid managed care through NC Medicaid Transformation, launching standard plans and tailored plans through prepaid health plans including WellCare, AmeriHealth Caritas, Healthy Blue (BCBSNC), and UnitedHealthcare Community Plan.
+North Carolina transitioned to Medicaid managed care through NC Medicaid Transformation.
 Each PHP has unique authorization and billing requirements.
-Medtransic maintains expertise in each NC Medicaid managed care plan to ensure accurate claims submission and timely reimbursement for our providers.
+Medtransic maintains expertise in each NC Medicaid managed care plan, keeping claims accurate and payment timely.

-NC Session Law 2019-195 protects patients from surprise out-of-network medical bills for emergency services and non-emergency services at in-network facilities.
-The law establishes a dispute resolution process with final offer arbitration for payment disagreements between providers and insurers.
-Medtransic ensures all applicable North Carolina claims comply with this law and pursues fair reimbursement through the dispute resolution process.
+North Carolina does not have a comprehensive state surprise-billing law, so patients are protected primarily by the federal No Surprises Act, which shields them from surprise out-of-network medical bills for emergency services and non-emergency services at in-network facilities.
+The law establishes an independent dispute resolution process for payment disagreements between providers and insurers.
+Medtransic ensures all applicable North Carolina claims comply with the No Surprises Act and pursues fair reimbursement through the dispute resolution process.

 How does Blue Cross Blue Shield of NC's market position affect billing?

 BCBSNC is the dominant commercial insurer in North Carolina, covering approximately 3.9 million members.
 BCBSNC's Blue Value, Blue Local, and Blue Advantage plans each have different network tiers, authorization requirements, and reimbursement levels.
-Medtransic maintains BCBSNC-specialized billing staff who understand the nuances of each plan product and maximize reimbursement for our NC providers.
+Medtransic's billers know the nuances of each BCBSNC plan product and how to secure full reimbursement under each one.

 How do Certificate of Need laws affect billing in North Carolina?